willofarundale/contact-us/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/get-npm) to install Earthquakes.
+Use the package manager [npm](https://www.npmjs.com/get-npm) to install Contacts.

 ## Usage